git-pull/website/mentoring/faq.rst

     business idea.

     Let's say you try to create a competitor.
 Mobile users do not like lag or bad UI's.
-They can review your application and leave negative reviews.
+They can review your application and leave negative reviews for something just not being their taste.
+If (heaven forbid) you have an actual glitch, they can be far less forgiving.

   - Even if you create a sweet app - you will still likely fail.
 Most people who sign up as Apple developers never even earn their $99 back: